actions-marketplace-validations/dante-signal31_rpmsign/README.md

 passphrase.

 This action runs the rpm signing command and enters passphrase for you when rpm ask for it.
-This wau you can include rpm signing in your automated workflows.
+This way you can include rpm signing in your automated workflows.

 ## Inputs